afloresep/qligfep/tutorials/1.QligFEP_CDK2/README.md

-#### Why Perform Molecular Dynamics (MD) of a Docking Pose?
+#### Why perform Molecular Dynamics (MD) of a Docking Pose?

-The reason for conducting MD of a docking pose is that the initial docking is usually carried out under vacuum conditions, resulting in hypothetical conformations of the protein-ligand complex.
-To confirm the best pose, it is essential to investigate the system's effects and dynamics in different solvent environments.
-By performing MD simulations, one gains insights into the stability of various complexes.
+Molecular Dynamics (MD) simulations of docking poses serve a crucial purpose in validating and refining initial docking results.
+When docking is initially performed, it is often done under vacuum conditions, leading to the generation of hypothetical conformations for the protein-ligand complex.
+However, to ensure the accuracy and reliability of the identified pose, it becomes imperative to explore the system's behavior and dynamics in various solvent environments.

 #### Workflow Template